Double Death Cross Strategy – Deadly Accuracy Trading

 This is not a bad trade!

-Note* it’s important to remember that the success of the death cross signal relays on this simple trade secret that price and the two moving averages needs to converge.
+**Note: It’s important to remember that the success of the death cross signal relays on this simple trade secret that price and the two moving averages need to converge.

-This brings us to the next important thing that we need to establish for our long-term trading strategy, which is where to place our protective stop loss.
+This brings us to the next important step that we need to establish for our long-term trading strategy, which is where to place our protective stop loss.

 Step #3: Hide your protective Stop Loss above 50-day MA and 100-day MA